 The Port shall follow approved Port processes for all permitting conducted by the Port for developments located on real property owned by the Port and located inside the AAA.
 All permits issued by the Port shall have permit fees assessed in accordance with the Port's most current adopted fee schedule.

 C. Permit Fees.

-The City shall assess fees to the Port for permits that it issues as established by the City's current Fee Schedule.
+The City shall assess fees to the Port for permits that it issues as established by the City's Fee Schedule in effect at the time of permit application.

 1. Project Valuation.